exercism/elm/exercises/practice/leap/.approaches/introduction.md

 ## Other approaches

-There are also more esoteric approaches, [such as this one using recursion, an array and a case expression][esoteric-approach], that are not idiomatic, but that can be interesting to look at, and probably come about by trying to solve the problem using some artificial constraints, as you would often do in a code kata.
+There are also more esoteric approaches, [such as this one using recursion, a list and a case expression][esoteric-approach], that are not idiomatic, but that can be interesting to look at, and probably come about by trying to solve the problem using some artificial constraints, as you would often do in a code kata.

 ## General guidance